26 minute read

 Inside the startup method of test_7.py, add the following code:

-# one VAO for the single triangle
+# one VAO for the singular triangle

 vao_ref = GL.glGenVertexArrays(1)